We have heavy American involvement and the hope is that if that keeps up, then phase two will come and phase three will come.

 What are you talking about, lady?

-The pressure to claim that uh somehow he's gotta give up.
+We have to have a strong Netanyahu resist the pressure to claim that somehow he's got to give up.

-That's the way I I see it.
+That's the way I see it.

 I think Trump respects that.

-In fact, I think that's part of the secret to their friendship, we call it that.
+In fact, I think that's part of the secret to their friendship, we call it that, or alliance, I would say.

 They flew over hostages square, seeing the thousands and thousands of people who are gathered.

-Of course, we had hoped that all the hostages would be back in Israel by the time that uh U.S. President Trump arrives.
+Of course, we had hoped that all the hostages would be back in Israel by the time that U.S. President Trump arrives.

-Unfortunately, that's not the case, but we have seven hostages currently in IDF hands, and we are awaiting for the remaining 13 live hostages, and now we're seeing President Trump and Prime Minister Netanyahu and President Heiltsog uh and their wives making their way uh on the red carpet to greet President Trump as he steps off of Air Force One.
+And now we're seeing President Trump and Prime Minister Netanyahu and President Helsog and their wives making their way on the red carpet to greet President Trump as he steps off of Air Force One.

-So let's wait and see uh these images.
+So let's wait and see these images.

-Who outgoing because he has basically left the government now and he'll be in an advisory capacity.
+And he's a President's Affairs Minister who outgoing because he has basically left the government now and he'll be in an advisory capacity.

 You know, he was the lead negotiator for Israel.

-Uh hours and hours and hours of negotiations and meetings in Washington flying back and forth.
+Hours and hours and hours of negotiations and meetings in Washington, flying back and forth, I mean, really instrumental to this deal.

-We we do.
+We do.

-Wuti is you're so right to point this out because we so often talk just about you know the American uh involvement in this, but as you pointed out many times, we couldn't have done this without you know key Israeli figures, Prime Minister Binami Netanyahu, Strategic Affairs Minister Ron Dermer,
+Wuti is you're so right to point this out because we so often talk just about the American involvement in this.

-Absolutely, I think that's a very I sound like a broken record, but I have to.
+It sounds like a broken record, but I have to.

 So that was something very, very important.

-Uh and we know, of course, that Jared Kushner and Ivanka Trump, they've both visited Israel many, many times uh after October 7th.
+And we know, of course, that Jared Kushner and Ivanka Trump, they've both visited Israel many, many times after October 7th, and they have a deep connection to Israel.

-Uh and so we're still waiting.
+And so we're still waiting.

 Oh, here we go.

-So we have US President Donald Trump emerging from Air Force One.
+So we have U.S. President Donald Trump emerging from Air Force One.

-He's arrived in Israel, stepped off the plane, and in Trump fashion, we see the sort of the fist uh fist pump there.
+And in Trump fashion, we see the sort of the fist pump there.

-Um, and he's making his way down.
+And he's making his way down.

-So just really an incredible historic moment uh that we are witnessing today on a day when 20 living hostages are going to be released, and unfortunately the remaining uh deceased hostages, and of course, President Trump arriving here in Israel.
+So just really an incredible historic moment that we are witnessing today on a day when 20 living hostages are going to be released, and unfortunately, the remaining deceased hostages.

-And I just want to say, you know, I'll take this opportunity to say Trump, despite this incredible peace deal, he didn't get the Nobel Prize in the end, uh, unfortunately.
+And I just want to say, you know, I'll take this opportunity to say Trump, despite this incredible peace deal, he didn't get the Nobel Prize in the end, unfortunately.

-the presidential medal of honor for those who don't know, it's awarded to those who've made an outstanding contribution to the state of Israel or to humanity through their talent, service, or other means, and it is the highest civilian honor awarded by the state of Israel.
+The Presidential Medal of Honor, for those who don't know, it's awarded to those who've made an outstanding contribution to the state of Israel or to humanity through their talent, service, or other means.

 And the award also notes President Trump's steadfast and unwavering support for the state of Israel, his unique contribution to Israel's security and the well-being of its citizens, and his commitment to leading the entire region toward an era of peace and cooperation.